-How to Write a BASHO Cold Email (With Tons of Examples)
+How To Write A BASHO Cold Email (With Examples)

 Like many B2B companies, ZoomInfo has such a wide total addressable market.
 It’s important to really understand specific pain points of each company type, asking questions that uncover those pain points, and provide a relevant solution.

 Specific and relevant are the operative words here.

 The BASHO approach to account-based sales development takes valuable time researching specific target prospects—it can be a time-suck.

 SDRs can easily fall into the trap of spending all their time researching a great prospect and too little time actually selling.
 (Because—let’s face it—Googling someone is more fun and less risk than actually reaching out!)

 A best practice is called the “five-by-five” rule.
 Josh, our sales rep, spends five minutes researching, and five minutes crafting a message.
 This is also referred to as the “three-by-three” and done in a shorter period of time.

 You’ll quickly recognize when research is going to take longer than five minutes.
 In that case, walk away.

 If you don’t see anything jump out on their LinkedIn within 20 – 30 seconds, or after a quick Google search, move on.